paulasv/IMGP_2020/README.md

 # IMGP_2020
-Impacts of moving the goalposts code
+Code and data for analysis to accompany the manuscript "Impacts of moving the goalposts: changes in reference points and implications for fisheries sustainability"